 - Enhanced: add TB-500 for chronic cases (3+ months)

-- Key: reduce jumping and high-impact activities during treatment
+- Key: reduce jumping and high-impact loading during treatment

 Plantar Fasciitis

-Technically a fascial injury, not a tendon, but peptides work the same way on fascial tissue.
+Technically a fascial injury, but peptides work through identical mechanisms on fascial tissue as on tendon.

 - Best: BPC-157 500mcg/day, 4-6 weeks

-- Enhanced: add GHK-Cu topical on the sole of the foot 2x daily
+- Enhanced: add GHK-Cu topical on the sole 2x daily

-- Key: address the root cause (footwear, biomechanics) alongside peptide treatment
+- Key: address root cause (footwear, biomechanics) alongside peptide protocol

 Frequently Asked Questions